-If you’re using public Microsatellites or working in Developer Mode, then that’s all you really need to know about Microsatellites, as Lightstep installs and maintains them.
+If you’re using public Microsatellites or working in Developer Mode, then that’s all you really need to know about Microsatellites, as Cloud Observability installs and maintains them.
 If you’re using on-premises Microsatellites, read further to understand how they work, how many to use, and how to install, monitor, and maintain them.

 Microsatellites don’t have strict CPU and memory requirements.
 One recommendation is to start with 2 CPU and 2 GB machines and see how much memory and CPU is utilized.
 We expect a 2 CPU and 2 GB machine to support 6 MB per second based on internal benchmarking.
 Exact resource usage may vary by customer, but this is a good starting place before tuning or enabling autoscaling.